spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 > dac $ mul 0.5 $ return kick + snare + hiHat
 ~~~

-Let's add some pitched sounds to make the sound more weird.
+Let's add some pitched sounds.
 Also we can make the kick louder:

 ~~~haskell
 > let ticks = return $ mul (sqrSeq [0, 0, 0, 0, 1, 1] 8) $ osc 440